Outreach Resources and Tools

 How would you rate your website in terms of design, user-friendliness, overall appeal and ease of access to information?
 Do you update it regularly?
 Would learners, their friends and family and community stakeholders be able to find out what they needed easily from your website?
 What kind of impression would they get about your organization from your website?
 If you are not sure, ask a few people from outside of your organization to give you some honest feedback.
 As well, ask current students to review and comment on your website.

-Here is an online guides that give sound advice on website design:
+There are many online guides that give sound advice on website design.
+Here is a good sample:

 Here are some excellent examples of effective promotional websites in the Ontario literacy community.

-The website of Literacy Plus (Renfrew County Community Upgrading) does a great job of promoting its programs and services.
+The website of Literacy Nipissing does a great job of promoting its programs and services.
 It is cleanly and attractively laid-out and it is very easy to find information on who they are, what they do and what services students can receive.
 You can also easily obtain volunteer information, their newsletter and current news and events.
-Check out:
+Check out: literacynipissing.ca/

-Peel Literacy Guild has an excellent promotional website.
+Thunder Bay Literacy Group has an excellent promotional website.
 They clearly state their slogan, who they are, what services they offer and how learners, tutors and donors could get involved.
 Their website also offers interactive information such as learner stories, their newsletter and advice from tutors.
 It further shares important dates such as fundraisers, open houses and tutor training events.
-Please visit:www.peelliteracyguild.com.
+Please visit: tblg.org

 The website of the Hamilton Literacy Council is another great example of a well-designed promotional website.
 It contains easy-to-find and plain language program information for students, volunteers and community members, as well as literacy facts, current events and even quotes from students.
 Note the appealing lay-out and pictures as well.
 Five stars!
 Click on: www.hamiltonreads.ca.